5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 The first thing to do when Hypovolemic shock occurs is to call for medical emergency assistance as soon as possible.
 Make sure the victim is lying down with their feet elevated.
 Use a tourniquet to prevent additional blood loss.

 Once the victim arrives at the emergency room, they will need a blood transfusion and medication to assist the heart in pumping blood to all organs.
 The medical team will try to get as much oxygen as possible to all parts of the body; Stop, or at least control, blood loss; Replace blood and other fluids.
 In most cases where the victim loses more than 30% of their blood volume, they will need a blood transfusion.
-Some will also need surgery, especially if they have internal or gynecological bleeding.
+Some will need surgery, especially if they have internal or gynecological bleeding.

 Take a Free Basic First Aid Practice Test and prepare yourself for the official First Aid Certification Exam.